YeeHo/Glutton/README.md

         Step4. change the input.txt to set parameters to determine the characteristics of the structure ensemble to be generated.

-                bmr15398.str   # name of the input chemical shift file 2              # LEVEL of the database, 1 - high-resolution; 2 - medium-resolution; 3 - low-resolution
+                bmr15398.str   # name of the input chemical shift file in cs folder 2              # LEVEL of the database, 1 - high-resolution; 2 - medium-resolution; 3 - low-resolution
                 200            # Number of structures to be generated 0.5            # the selected width of the chemical shift distribution used to derive